ptahproject/ptahcrowd/README.rst

 ``ptah_crowd`` README
 ==========================
+You can read this documentation on line at
+`ptah_crowd at readthedocs <http://readthedocs.org/docs/ptah_crowd/en/latest/>`_.
 This packages provides a nearly-complete user registration and management facility.
 It is similar to ``cartouche`` in feature set.
 The `ptah_crowd` package contains: